10 Westchester Menus to Try for Hudson Valley Restaurant Week

 New Ro’s stellar Croatian restaurant isn’t holding back this year either, also offering vastly different lunch and dinner menus — meaning you’re probably going to have to make multiple reservations.

-What We’re Having: For lunch, we’re going with a light beet salad with creamy goat cheese, followed by the grilled salmon with asparagus risotto, and some fresh fruit for dessert.
+What We’re Having: For lunch, we’re going with a light beet salad with creamy goat cheese, followed by the grilled salmon with asparagus risotto, and Croatian-style crepes for dessert.
 When we head back for dinner, we’re hitting up the slow-cooked veal risotto, catch of the day served with sauteed cabbage and potatoes, and the kremsnite (creamy custard slices) for dessert.

 Moderne Barn